paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-843-involuntary-retirement-separation-and-furlough.md

 **(c) Retired Grade and Retired Pay.—** Each officer retired under subsection (a) or (b)—

-(1) unless otherwise entitled to a higher grade, shall be retired in the grade determined under [section 1370 of this title](./chapter-069-retired-grade.md#section-1370); and
+(1) unless otherwise entitled to a higher grade, shall be retired in the grade determined under section 1370 11 See References in Text note below. of this title; and

 (2) is entitled to retired pay computed under [section 8333 of this title](./chapter-841-voluntary-retirement.md#section-8333).